 So what are the Disneyland Single Rider Lines and how do you use it to save time?
 The idea is simple.
 You ride on the Disneyland attraction without your family or friends.
 You will be seated in a ride vehicle with another party.

-The advantage to the Disneyland Single Rider Line is that you can seriously cut down your time in line.
+The advantage of the Disneyland Single Rider Line is that you can seriously cut down your time in line.

 A Single Rider Line at Disneyland can save you serious amounts of time waiting.
 Often the line for Radiator Springs Racers is 120 minutes or even longer.
 You can cut that down to less than 30 minutes in the Single Rider Line.